DendrouLab/panpipes/README.md

 3. "integration" : integrate and batch correction using single and multimodal methods
 4. "clustering" : cell clustering on single modalities
 5. "refmap" : transfer scvi-tools models from published data to your data
-6. "vis" : visualise metrics from other pipelines in the context of experiment metadata
+6. "vis" : visualize metrics from other pipelines in the context of experiment metadata
-7. "qc_spatial": for the ingestion of spatial transcriptomics (ST) data (Vizgen, Visium) and computation of QC metrics
+7. "qc_spatial" : for the ingestion of spatial transcriptomics (ST) data (Vizgen, Visium) and computation of QC metrics
 8. "preprocess_spatial" : for filtering and normalizing of ST data
-9. "deconvolution": for the cell type deconvolution of ST slides
+9. "deconvolution" : for the cell type deconvolution of ST slides

 # Installation and configuration